zwlucb/zwlucb.github.io/_pages/research.md

 <p> &nbsp; </p>

 ## Unmanned Aerial Vehicles
-Unmanned aerial vehicles (UAVs) become popular in various applications, such as aerial photography, surveillance, search and rescue, and precision agriculture.
+Unmanned aerial vehicles (UAVs) are popular in various applications, such as aerial photography, surveillance, search and rescue, and precision agriculture.
 However, autonomous operations of small UAVs in dynamic environments pose challenges on the design of vehicle hardware and the embedded autonomy algorithms.
-Our research in this area will 1) explore active morphing of the UAVs,
-2) develop accurate dynamic models and precision control algorithms, 3) integrate vision sensors for object detection and motion planning, and 4) enable multiple UAVs to cooperate in aerial surveillance, object transport, and aerial manipulation.
+Our research in this area includes (1) exploring the design of morphing UAVs, (2) developing dynamic models and precision control algorithms for the new hardware, and (3) demonstrating aerial-physical interaction for navigation and manipulation.
 {% comment %}
 This project has been supported by the Salt River Project and the Northrop Grumman Corporation (through the Adaptive Intelligent Materials & Systems Center (AIMS) at ASU).
 {% endcomment %}